 The MIS campus has the feel of a tropical garden.
 It is an oasis of peacefulness set amongst busy Medan.
 It has spacious classrooms, a library, a computer lab, a science laboratory, an early childhood center, two swimming pools, an indoor gymnasium with a stage, an art room, a music room, a full sized soccer field and an administration building.
 We have a fully Wifi campus and a state of the art Apple-based computer lab.
 Our campus allows for optimal conditions to educate both the mind and the body.

 The board has begun an ambitious renewal project for the entire campus.
-This year saw the renewal of the swimming pool area.
+Starting with the renewal of the swimming pool area.
 In August of 2015 we opened our new science lab to support upper level science courses.

 "The purpose of Medan International School is to provide a high quality, internationally accredited education which places the development of each student at the centre of educational endeavours".
 The MIS library supports this aim.
 MIS follows the International Baccalaureate (IB) curriculum that aims "to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect".
 In each subject, all students are encouraged to be able to independently find appropriate information to enhance their studies.